ArthurPaivaT/recipes/apis/golang/README.md

         w.Write(arthurUserJSON)
     }

-## Executando o Serviço
+## Running the Service

+Now that we have the main.go file with the service code and the packages import, we need to download these packages.
 Agora que temos o arquivo main.go com o código do serviço e a importação dos pacotes, precisamos fazer o download dos pacotes utilizados.

-Se você usa o VsCode para desenvolver, pode ser que os pacotes até já estejam importados no seu arquivo go.mod
+If you're using VsCode, maybe the neede packages are even already imported since when you saved the file Se você usa o VsCode para desenvolver, pode ser que os pacotes até já estejam importados no seu arquivo go.mod

-Se não, não tem problema! É só abrir o arquivo go.mod e adicionar a ele a linha:
+If you don't, no problem.
+You just gotta open your `go.mod` file and add the line:

     require github.com/gorilla/mux v1.8.0

-Isso porquê o pacote mux é um pacote criado por terceiros.
-Os outros pacotes usados no código já vêm no go.

-Para fazer o download destes pacotes, execute o seguinte comando no seu terminal:
+This is needed because the mux package is created by third parties.
+The other packages used are already attached to golang.

+To download the packages set in the `go.mod` file, run:

     go mod vendor

-todos os pacotes necessários serão salvos na pasta `/vendor`

-**AGORA PODEMOS EXECUTAAAAR**

-É só rodar o comando
+Every needed package will be saved at the `/vendor` folder.

+**NOW WE CAN RUN OUR SERVICE**

+Just run the command;

     go run main.go

-Se você abrir o seu navegador e digitar a url `localhost:1212/getuser` irá ver o json do objeto de usuário definido no código.
+If you open your browser and type `localhost:1212/getuser` you'll see the user object json set in the code.
+Se você abrir o seu navegador e digitar a url irá ver o json do objeto de usuário definido no código.

-Agora estas informações podem ser acessadas por outros serviços na sua máquina!
+Now these data can be accessed by other services in your machine!
 Yay!